mingxuan-li-official/mingxuan-li-official.github.io/_pages/about.md

 ---
 permalink: /
-title: "Introduce"
+title: "👋 Hi there, I'm Mingxuan Li"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
----

-# 👋 Hi there, I'm Mingxuan Li

 ---
 ## 🌱 About Me

 I am currently pursuing my **Bachelor’s degree in IOT** at **Queen Mary University of London** and **Beijing University of Posts and Telecommunications**, with a strong interest in **Operations Research, Artificial Intelligence, and Optimization Algorithms**.